Ki-Insurance/email-signature-generator/tasks/09-task.md

 - Frontend receives the response and renders out the signature

 _Hint:_ You can use any tools / dependencies you wish to acheive this!

+_Note:_ We've already mocked out `fetch` (if you want to use that) and the mock request handler runs when the tests do - so you don't need to set that up either.